Skip to main content

 • SMO 6: Investigation and Discipline

-Current Status: Plan
+Current Status: Review & Improve

 • SMO 7: International Financial Reporting Standards

+Corporate accounting standards in Mongolia are set by law and the IFRS are the applicable standards.
 Under the Law on Accounting, the MonICPA is responsible for providing translations of the standards to the Ministry of Finance (MoF) and developing implementation guidance and materials.
-In line with this, the MonICPA participates in a working group established by the MoF which is responsible for developing a new template for preparing and presenting separate financial statements in accordance with IFRS.
+MonICPA reports that the latest version of the IFRS are adopted.

-Lastly, the MonICPA notes that it raises awareness of new and revised standards by distributing information through its website and other institutional communications channels.
+Lastly, the MonICPA notes that it raises awareness of new and revised standards by distributing information through its website and other institutional communications channels

 Disclaimer